 The neck profile of Gibson Les Paul Standard ’50s and ’60s guitars differ in several ways.
-One of the major differences between them is the thickness of the neck.
+One of the significant differences between them is the thickness of the neck.
 The neck of the ’50s model is shaped more like a traditional jumbo, while the neck of the ’60s model has a slightly more rounded profile.

-The neck profile is important in choosing an instrument.
+The neck profile is essential in choosing an instrument.
 The neck profile of the Gibson Les Paul Standard ’50s is slightly thinner than that of its Tribute counterpart.
 This is the main difference between the two guitars.
 The Tribute model has a slimmer profile, whereas the ’50s model has a fuller neck and taper at the end of the scale.

 Another difference between the two guitars is the pickup height.
 The ’50s model has a thinner G saddle than the ’60s model, which makes it easier to adjust the height of the G saddle.
-The Gibson Standard ’50s also features a rounded neck profile that is good for playing acoustically.
+The Gibson Standard ’50s also features a rounded neck profile good for playing acoustically.

 The Gibson Les Paul Standard 50 features a vintage ’50s neck profile with rolled edges.
-The fretboard has a flat radius for easier chord playing and a higher radius for soloing.
+The fretboard has a flat radius for more effortless chord playing and a higher radius for soloing.
 The frets are dressed with the Plek Pro machine, a procedure usually reserved for top-dollar custom guitars.
 This method ensures a perfect level of the frets.

-The maple grain on Les Paul’s neck is placed at an angle to that of the mahogany body, making it more easily visible.
+The maple grain on Les Paul’s neck is placed at an angle to the mahogany body, making it more easily visible.
 The maple grain is visible in the shape of pancake-like layers.
 This method was used to cut costs by using thinner mahogany.

-The Gibson Les Paul Standard 50 is a solid-body electric guitar that was first sold by the Gibson Guitar Corporation in 1952.
+The Gibson Les Paul Standard 50 is a solid-body electric guitar first sold by the Gibson Guitar Corporation in 1952.
 The model reproduces the sound of a 1950s Les Paul and is part of the Epiphone Inspired by Gibson collection.
 It features a mahogany body with a slim taper neck profile and a fast-action rosewood fingerboard.

 The 1958 Gibson Les Paul Standard has almost all of the features of the Gold Top.
 It is a beautiful guitar that sounds great.
-It also features many modern amenities like locking tuners, a Bigsby vibrato tailpiece, and a lightweight body.
+It also features modern amenities like locking tuners, a Bigsby vibrato tailpiece, and a lightweight body.
 It can compete with most other guitars in the same price range.
 The gold top model was updated in 1957 with PAF humbucking pickups, and the two-tone sunburst model 1958 was remodeled with a two-tone sunburst finish.

 The ’50s-era pickups were designed to capture the tone of PAF pickups without sounding overpowering.
 They have period-correct Alnico II magnets and are tuned to give a ’50s-style tone with a PAF-style response.
 Gibson Les Paul Standard ’50s pickup configurations feature a balanced combination of low-end response, complex midrange crunch, and sweet highs.
-You can use these pickups to achieve a warm and smooth tone, or you can experiment with their unique characteristics to produce a fat and snarling tone.
+You can use these pickups to achieve a warm and smooth tone or experiment with their unique characteristics to produce a fat and snarling tone.